 His love of the outdoors is matched with his passion for art and working with wood, beautifying the interior and exterior of historic structures.
-When he is not remodeling old buildings or rebuilding his 1930s farmhouse, Michael contributes his business acumen and seasoned experience to the realization of our business goals and plans for the future by serving on The Executive, Facility, Strategic Planning, and Compensation Committees.
+When he is not remodeling old buildings or rebuilding his 1930s farmhouse, Michael contributes his business acumen and seasoned experience to the realization of our business goals and plans for the future by chairing the Executive, Facility, and Campus Committees and serving on the Strategic Planning, Compensation, and Finance Committees.

 Vice Chairman of the Board

 Sherri retired from healthcare after almost 22 years and returned to college to finish her degree.
 In need of an organization to work with to finalize her last school project, she reached out to The Bay School’s Executive Director Pam Doss, who encouraged Sherri to get involved with us and helped her move in a different direction for her project while completing her degree requirements.

 Having a natural love of the visual and performing arts, Sherri grew up performing in her school’s band and chorus and was influenced by her father who had a talent for drawing and performed in theatrical productions that she always attended.
 Even today, his artwork decorates the walls of her home.